 What is a Credit Hour?

-Credit hours represent the number of clock hours (or contact hours) you spend attending classroom lectures or in the lab per week.
-So, if you are taking a course with 3 credit hours that means you will be in classroom 3 times for one hour each, every week, for one semester.
-Usually a one credit hour course requires one and half hour additional work outside of classroom doing homework and studying, etc.
+Credit hours represent the number of clock hours (or contact hours) you spend attending classroom lectures (or lab) per week.
+So, if you are taking a 3 credit hour course, that means you will be in classroom 3 times for one hour each week, for one semester.
+Usually, a 1 credit hour course requires one and half hour additional work outside of the classroom doing homework and studying, etc.

 What is the difference between a Course and a Program?